Azerus972/azerusgram/readme.md

 This is an instagram like web app build with **Laravel** and **VueJs**.

+Still working on it on my free-time so check the project once a month new features will come ;)

 # Files
 The structure will be detailed soon.